-Two previous semesters of Hebrew or equivalent, or permission from the instructor.
+A previous full-year course in Hebrew or equivalent or permission from the instructor.

 Course Description

 This course is a seminar focusing on a) further practice in Hebrew grammar and syntax, and b) acquisition of historical and critical background with which to be able to understand the book and to convey its meaning.
 The goals are a familiarity with the Hebrew text and an informed appreciation of the message of the book.